dave-andersen/primeblink/README.md

 Spits some diagnostics to its usb port - notably, which times it thinks are prime.

-BUILDING:
+## BUILDING

-  Place in the same top-level directory into which you have checked out Embassy (or adjust the paths in the Cargo.toml appropriately)
+  Place in the same top-level directory into which you have checked out [Embassy](https://github.com/embassy-rs/embassy) (or adjust the paths in the Cargo.toml appropriately)

     mydir/embassy